thimens/DataMapper/README.md

 A object mapper for .NET.
 It extends Database class of Enterprise Library Data Block.

 ## Overview
-With these extensions, you can fill your classes directly from database.
+With these extensions methods, you can fill your classes directly from database.
-There are these four methods:
+There are:
  * ExecuteScalar
  * ExecuteNonQuery
  * Get\<T>